dpsanders/LearnJulia2020/README.md

 which will take place on Friday 24 July, 2020 online.
 For access, please register for a free ticket at https://juliacon.org/2020

+The versions of the notebooks in the top directory have no output.
+The versions in the [`live`](live) subdirectory are the live versions produced during the workshop, with solutions to some of the exercises.

+I strongly suggest trying to solve the exercises before looking at the solutions!

 ## Setup